-But this book opened my eyes on many current injustices.
+But this book opened my eyes to many current injustices.

-And I had to nod as a I realized for the first time that yes, it’s not damn normal that as a man I don’t want to be seen too close near to children.
-And that’s possibly because the society image these days is that of men as children’s predators (urgh!).
+And I had to nod as I realized for the first time that yes, it’s not damn normal that as a man I don’t want to be seen too close to children.
+And that’s possible because society’s image these days is that of men as children’s predators (urgh!).

 And of course:

-- Men force to pay child support for children who are not theirs
+- Men forced to pay child support for children who are not theirs

 - Men forced to pay child support for children they fathered as teenagers with 30-something women